 Some are into astrology, or casual horoscope readers.
 Some are new-age or general spiritual types with an environmental bent.
 Others are deep into self-help, positive energy, hypnosis, NLP, and so forth.
 Some are Christians with an interest in old European ways.
 Others have other religions or no religion.
 And others yet are "alternative paths", pagans, wiccans, Asatru, Rodnovery, Druids, or other heathen revivalists.

 Which of them should learn rune magick?

-Leaving out any personal agendas, the answer should be clear - ANYONE can learn it, and theoretically anyone should be allowed to learn it, so long as they harm none.
+Leaving out any personal agendas, the answer should be clear - ANYONE can learn it, and theoretically anyone should be allowed to learn it, so long as they can be trusted to use it responsibly.
 It's a very powerful and stand-alone system, without any need to learn other types of magick to practice it.
 It can affect vast changes in your life.

-That said, there are those who would use any system to harm others, so inevitably it follows that there are some people who should never learn rune magick.
+That said, there are those who would use any system to harm or spite others unprovoked, so inevitably it follows that there are some people who should never learn rune magick.